cloudfoundry/capi-workspace/README.md

 ```
 auth
     load-key                             Loads the an ssh key in the currently logged in lastpass called "github-private-key".
 Run eval $(ssh-agent) if it fails
 backup-restore
     compare_db_rows                      Compares counts of two db's rows to validate backup & restore
 bosh-deploy
     create_and_deploy                    Create a capi release, upload to current bosh target, and deploy with default ops files (interactive)
     create_and_upload                    Create a capi release and upload to current bosh target
     deploy                               Create a capi release, upload to current bosh target, and deploy with default ops files (non interactive)
     deploy_only_new_capi                 Deploy just the current CAPI to current bosh target
     quick_deploy                         Quickly upload changes in cloud_controller_ng to relevant vms and restart"
 bosh-lite-pool
     attach_debugger                      Attaches the rubymine debugger to your bosh lite
     bootstrap_cf                         Target a CF, creates an org, space, and targets them
     cf_admin_password                    Get the CF admin password for a current bosh target (requires credhub)
     cfu                                  Alias for seed_users
     claim_bosh_lite                      Claim an available bosh lite CF
-    gcs_to_claimed      		 Convert bosh-lite environment files stored in gcs to a claimed bosh-lite
     mysql_bosh_lite                      Connect to current bosh target's MySQL DB
     print_env_info                       List all the claimed bosh-lites in the pool
     psql_bosh_lite                       Connect to current bosh target's MySQL DB
     rebootstrap_cf                       Delete the 'org' org then call bootstrap_cf.
 For cleaning the slate.
     seed_users                           Add users of every role to the current org and space
     target_bosh                          Target a bosh environment from the pool
     target_cf                            Change cf cli target to the cloud foundry deployed on currently targeted bosh (hint: use "target_bosh" first).
     target_uaa                           Change uaac target to currently targeted bosh and login as admin
     unclaim_bosh_lite                    Return a bosh lite CF back to the pool
     which_bosh                           Print which bosh environment is currently targeted
 capi-release-author
     sync_package_specs                   Add go submodule dependencies to bosh package specs
     sync_submodule_config                Sync git submodules with go dependencies using gosub
     unused_blobs                         Detects unused blobs from the blobs.yml file
 ci
-    set_capi_pipeline   		 Set the capi pipeline to your local config file (fly set-pipeline)
     watch_cc_units                       Watch CAPI CI unit tests.
 For a specific run, -b build_number (fly watch)
 file-system
     v                                    Open matching location in vim (fasd -e vim)
     z                                    Change current directory to directory matching provided pattern (ex: z ng)
 git
     commit_with_shortlog                 Git commit with a staged_shortlog
     fixcommitter                         Cleans up committer/author after a rebase
     g                                    git status
     gd                                   git diff
     gdc                                  git diff --cached
     pullify                              Pull down all PRs for current git repo as branches
     staged_shortlog                      Get commit shortlogs and authors from submodule changes
     update                               Update all the git submodules
     which_capi                           Given a cloud_controller_ng commit, print which version of capi-release it first appears in
 ruby-dev
     b                                    bundle exec
     bake                                 bundle exec rake
     gi                                   gem install
     mybake                               DB=mysql bundle exec rake
     pgbake                               DB=postgres bundle exec rake
 testing
     baras                                Runs baras with local integration_config
     cats                                 Runs cats with local integration_config
     cats_cleanup                         Deletes builpacks, orgs, quotes, and service brokers in a targeted CF
     check_certificate_expirations                Reads YAML files, checks for expired (or premature) certs.
 Useful for pipeline troubleshooting
     delete_orgs                          Delete all orgs for current cf target
     run_bridge_tests                     Run Bridge unit tests
     sits                                 Runs sits against a bosh lite
 workspaces
     capi-workspaces                      List and connect to existing K8s CAPI workspaces
     create-capi-workspace                Create a CAPI workspace in K8s cluster
 ```